fbanfi90/scb/README.md

 SCB Mode defines two parameters, $\sigma$ and $\tau$, and it requires $\sigma+\tau\leq n$.
 The first affects *security*, while the second affects *correctness*.
 More concretely, SCB guarantees semantic security, provided **the total number $\beta$ of blocks of $n$ bits of the encrypted plaintexts does not exceed $2^\sigma$**.
-This is because SCB uses $\sigma$ bits for counters used when blocks of plaintext are repeated.
+This is because SCB uses $\sigma$ bits for counters that keep track of repeated blocks of plaintext.
 Reasonable values for $\sigma$ are dictated by the following equation:
 $$\log\beta\leq\sigma\leq n-2\log\beta.$$
 On the other hand, SCB internally compresses each block of plaintext into a hash value of $\tau$ bits, and therefore reasonable values for $\tau$ are dictated by the following equation: